All Episodes

 Am I wrong?

-Hang on, hang on, hang on, hang on one at a time.
+Hang on, hang on, hang on, hang on.

-What is the statistics?
+What is the statistic?

 Can you repeat your question?

-Is taught to keep their hands on the steering wheel and don't move an inch until they get to your car.
+Is that why every young male is taught to keep their hands on the steering wheel and don't move an inch until they get to your car?

 Everyone should be taught that.

-Is that why specifically statistically we've been told that the police are more likely to shoot us because we've believed a lie that police brutality is this major issue affecting black.
+Because statistically, we've been told that the police are more likely to shoot us because we've believed a lie that police brutality is this major issue affecting the black male.

 Okay.